-I. Consultation
+Consultation: I.

-- 1. Faculty and staff: By August 14, 2020, each principal will hold a meeting with his or her faculty.
+- 1. Faculty and staff: By August 14, 2020, each principal will hold an online meeting with his or her faculty.
 During that meeting, he or she will: - a.
 Present an introductory message from Lincoln Snyder and a public service announcement from Dr. Daniel McCrimons. - b.
 Provide an electronic copy of his or her school's Return-to-School plan to each employee. - c.
-Review his or her school's Return-to-School plan in detail.
+Review his or her school's Return-to-School plan in detail. - d.

-- d.
 Hold an open forum in which he or she records and answers any questions or concerns. - e.
-Makes himself or herself available at a scheduled time for follow-up conversation and questions. - 2.
-Parent organizations: By August 14, 2020, each principal will hold an online meeting with his or her Catholic School Advisory Committee.
+Make himself or herself available at a scheduled time for follow-up conversation and questions.

+- 2. Parent organizations: By August 14, 2020, each principal will hold an online meeting with his or her Catholic School Advisory Committee.
 During that meeting, he or she will: - a.
 Present an introductory message from Lincoln Snyder and a public service announcement for parents from Dr. Daniel McCrimons. - b.
 Provide an electronic copy of his or her school's Return-to-School plan to each CSAC member. - c.
 Review his or her school's Return-to-School plan in detail. - d.
 Hold a question-and-answer session in which he or she records and answers any questions or concerns. - e.
 Make himself or herself available at a scheduled time for follow-up conversation and questions. - f.
 Following the meeting, the principal will share a copy of the Return-to-School Plan with the parent population and post the plan prominently on the school website. - 3.
 Community Organizations: - a.
-Following the same agenda as above, during the month of August, the principal will meet with the Parish Pastoral Council and other significant community entities that operate in or on the parish grounds (as determined by the principal and pastor) to present the Return-to-School plan. - b.
-On August 5, the Catholic School Department held an informational meeting with the Parochial Athletic League athletic directors to present on the Return-to-School Plan and discuss the most recent state guidelines for sports and outdoor activities. - 4.
+Following the same agenda as above, during the month of August the principal will meet with the Parish Pastoral Council and other significant community entities that operate in or on the parish grounds (as determined by the principal and pastor) to present the Return-to-School plan. - b.
+On August 5, the Catholic School Department held an informational meeting with the Parochial Athletic League athletic directors to present on the Returnto-School Plan and discuss the most recent state guidelines for sports and outdoor activities. - 4.
 Principals will document the dates of all meetings on their website. - a.
-Faculty and staff meetings held 8/5, 8/6 and 8/10 - b.
-CSAC meeting scheduled for 8/11 - c.
-Parish Council meeting scheduled for TBD have been published on the website of the local educational agency (or equivalent): All reopening plans for schools of the Diocese of Sacramento are available on the diocesan website (www.scd.org/schools). ☐ Cleaning and Disinfection: How shared surfaces will be regularly cleaned and disinfected and how use of shared items will be minimized.
-Go to: Safe Environment and Shared Spaces □ Cohorting: How students will be kept in small, stable groups with fixed membership that stay together for all activities (e.g., instruction, lunch, recess) and minimize/avoid contact with other groups or individuals who are not part of the cohort.
-Go to: Student Cohorts School and Schedules and Routines □ Entrance, Egress, and Movement Within the School: How movement of students, staff, and parents will be managed to avoid close contact and/or mixing of cohorts.
-Go to: Schedules and Routines ☐ Face Coverings and Other Essential Protective Gear: How CDPH's face covering requirements will be satisfied and enforced.
-Go to: Personal Protective Equipment (PPE) ☐ Health Screenings for Students and Staff: How students and staff will be screened for symptoms of COVID-19 and how ill students or staff will be separated from others and sent
+Faculty and staff meetings held 8/5, 8/6, and 8/10 - b.
+CSAC meeting held for 8/11 - c.
+Parish Council meeting held for 8/27

-II.
-Elementary School Reopening Plans
+Elementary School Reopening Plan II.

-Please confirm that elementary school reopening plan(s) addressing the following, consistent with guidance from the California Department of Public Health and the local health department,
+Please confirm that elementary school reopening plan(s) addressing the following, consistent with guidance from the California Department of Public Health and the local health department, have been published on the website of the local educational agency (or equivalent): All reopening plans for schools of the Diocese of Sacramento are available on the diocesan website (www.scd.org/schools).